-A few weeks ago, an electrical outage occurred at my home.
+Recently, an electrical outage occurred at my home.
 The lights, appliances, and technologies all went dark simultaneously in a few rooms.
 “No worries,” I told my wife, “Let me go flip the breaker.”
 I opened the circuit breaker box and flipped the switch a few times…but nothing happened.

 Now, I could have taken additional steps from here.
 I could have stood there and flipped that switch repeatedly.
 I could have tried to troubleshoot the issue by hopping on YouTube and trying to learn a new trade in a matter of hours.
-But I didn’t do any of these things, for a couple of reasons: 1) I did not have the knowledge or expertise, and 2) I didn’t have the right tools.
+But I didn’t do any of these things, for a couple of reasons: 1) I didn’t have the knowledge or expertise, and 2) I didn’t have the right tools.

 Instead, I waved the white flag and called an electrician—a trained expert with the experience, knowledge, and tools to get the job done right.
 Yes, it cost me extra money, but it saved me valuable time and also ensured the project would be done well and prevent potentially serious consequences for my house and family down the road.

-The Spok Professional Services team has implemented clinical communication and collaboration solutions at more than 1,900 hospitals across the U.S., including all 30 Adult and Children’s hospitals named to 2017-18 ‘Best Hospitals’ honor rolls by U.S. News & World Report.
-We’ve helped customers achieve real-world results: Working with Spok consulting services, Sentara Healthcare saw a 98 percent decrease in pages sent to invalid devices.
+The Spok Professional Services team has implemented clinical communication and collaboration solutions at more than 2,200 hospitals across the U.S., including all 30 adult and children’s hospitals named to 2021-22 U.S. News & World Report Best Hospitals Honor Roll.
+We’ve helped customers achieve real-world results: Working with Spok consulting services, Sentara Healthcare saw a 98% decrease in pages sent to invalid devices.
 Union Hospital reduced communication breakdowns by 50 percent in partnership with the Spok project team.
 With our guidance, Maimonides Medical Center was able to take on the role of training and support for users.
 We want to use our expertise to help you achieve similar results at your organization.

 Take the next step: Start your health IT project today